 Some causes of vaginal dryness have nothing to do with genetics.
 For instance, lifestyle factors such as pregnancy, birth, breastfeeding, smoking cigarettes, and douching contribute to vaginal dryness.
 If you are unsure why your vagina is suddenly dry, try reducing these habits if you can, and see if that eliminates the problem.

 Conditions like diabetes aren’t clearly genetic, though diabetes does tend to run in families.
 And the side effects of diabetes can dry out your vagina as well.

 It’s important to note that the number one cause of vaginal dryness is hormonal changes including diminished estrogen production—which every menopausal woman will experience.
 When you enter menopause, the chances are good that you will experience the effects of vaginal dryness when your estrogen production dies down.
 At what age you begin menopause is heavily influenced by heredity, but the symptoms you have during menopause are not always clearly linked to genetics.
 However, the age at which menopause begins is also influenced by how many kids a woman has and whether or not she has smoked.

 Heredity Is Different From Inevitability

 Even if your mother went through vaginal dryness during menopause, that doesn’t mean you have to accept it as your fate.
-Safe, hormone-free treatments are available that can help moisturize your vagina, in spite of the effects of genetics.
-SBA24® (the formula used in Membrasin® products) has been clinically studied and was shown to nourish and regenerate mucous membranes as well as improve the integrity of the vaginal lining.
-Membrasin® supplements are free of hormones, completely natural, and effective.
-Plant-based non-GMO ingredients that are gluten free, soy free, and cruelty free make Membrasin® easy to incorporate into your lifestyle.
-Try the Membrasin® 2-Step Starter Pack today!
+Safe, hormone-free treatments are available that can help moisturize your vagina.
+SBA24® (the formula used exclusively in Membrasin® products) has been clinically studied and shown to nourish and support mucous membranes.
+Membrasin® Vitality Pearls are free of hormones, are plant-based, non-GMO, gluten free, soy free, and cruelty free.
+Try the Membrasin® 2-Step Starter Pack which also includes the topical Intimate Moisture Cream today!